shauryadhadwal/oauth2-oidc-client-integrations/README.md

 > Not following any best practices or coding guidelines.

 These samples can be used in different contexts:
 1. You are building an Identity Provider for you organization(THE COMPANY) using ory hydra (could be others like okta etc.).
-Think of trusted-apps as your own applications/apis (like Google Services) and external-apps as 3rd party clients who want to use access your apis.
+Think of trusted-apps as your own applications/apis (like Google Services) and external-apps as 3rd party clients who want to access your apis.
 2. Your organization (THE COMPANY) is using the services of an external-app (SAAS, PAAS) and have integrated it into your trusted-app, a user can go to the external-app from your trusted-app without filling his/her credentials again on external-app and start using it straight away thanks to Single Sign On.